 Most insurance companies have a deadline for filing a claim.
 In many cases, that deadline is 60-90 days from the date of the accident.
 Filing your claim on time is critical.
 Missing a filing deadline is a horrible way to miss out on the compensation due to you after your injuries.
 It is important to engage an attorney at the beginning of the process.
 The lawyer can talk to the insurance company for you, negotiate a settlement with them, and if a settlement cannot be reached, a good lawyer can be poised to file a lawsuit on your behalf immediately.

-Contact a Beaumont Mechanical Failure Truck Accident Attorney Today
+Your Beaumont Mechanical Failure Truck Accident Attorney

 The idea of speaking with lawyers can be daunting and expensive.
 Rest assured that we are here for you regardless of your income.
 We operate on a contingency fee basis, which means that we only get paid if we win compensation for you.